In This Article

 Your email marketing developer needs to stay abreast with the latest trends in the market.
-Many resources are available to keep up with in the field of email marketing.
-The following are Pardot/Salesforce-specific products: The Pardot DRIP and Spot The following websites: Taxi for Email, Braze, HubSpot, Litmus, and general email marketing news.
+Many resources are available to keep up with in email marketing.
+The following are Pardot/Salesforce-specific products: The Pardot DRIP and Spot.
+The following websites: taxi for Email, Braze, HubSpot, Litmus, and general email marketing news.

 The email marketing developer ensures that the email design is well received.
 Based on the results of previous email campaigns, the developer is expected to incorporate changes in future campaigns and produce good results.

 A data engineer makes sure the appropriate data is contained in the email.